 Conservative leader Andrew Scheer attended one of these events in December and criticized the federal government’s $1.6 billion aid package to the energy sector saying that that oil and gas workers don’t need handouts, they need a new pipeline.
 He correctly stated, “Give a province $1.6 billion you might feed them for a couple of weeks, but let them build a pipeline to get our energy to market and you can feed them for a generation.”

-And now, we see that these public gatherings have spawned a new form of protest where massive truck convoys have sprung up in places such as Grande Prairie, Edmonton, Medicine Hat,
+And now, we see that these public gatherings have spawned a new form of protest where massive truck convoys have sprung up in places such as Grande Prairie, Edmonton, Medicine Hat, and Brandon.

 The largest one so far, in Nisku Alberta, attracted more than 1400 trucks.